Caffeine and Sertraline: Can You Take Them Together?

 What happens when you take caffeine with sertraline?

-Sertraline, sold as Zoloft, is a selective serotonin reuptake inhibitor (SSRI) used for depression, generalized anxiety, panic disorder, post-traumatic stress disorder, social anxiety disorder, obsessive-compulsive disorder and premenstrual dysphoric disorder.
-It works by raising serotonin signaling in the brain.
-Caffeine, by contrast, blocks adenosine receptors and stimulates the central nervous system.
-The two drugs do not share a major receptor or directly oppose each other, but they overlap in side effects: both can cause anxiety, jitteriness, insomnia, gastrointestinal upset and headache.
+Sertraline, sold as Zoloft or Lustral, is a selective serotonin reuptake inhibitor (SSRI) used for depression, generalized anxiety, panic disorder, post-traumatic stress disorder, social anxiety disorder, obsessive-compulsive disorder and premenstrual dysphoric disorder.
+Caffeine is a central-nervous-system stimulant that blocks adenosine receptors.
+The two do not share a receptor and do not directly oppose each other — but they overlap in the side effects they produce.

 Why is this important?

-Most people start sertraline because of anxiety, panic or depression with anxious features.
-Caffeine, especially in the doses delivered by energy drinks or pre-workouts, is a well-known driver of anxiety, panic attacks and insomnia.
-Adding it on top of an SSRI can mask or even worsen the benefits the medication is supposed to deliver.
-Many patients report feeling that their SSRI is not working when in reality their caffeine intake is undermining it.
+Most people start sertraline because of anxiety, panic or depression with an anxious component — exactly the symptoms that heavy caffeine intake tends to drive.
+Caffeine, especially from energy drinks or pre-workouts, is a well-known trigger for anxiety, jitteriness and poor sleep.
+Adding a lot of it on top of an SSRI can blunt the relief the medication is meant to provide.

 What should you do?